This article outlines the configuration and use of Two-Factor Authentication (2FA) Security for System Administrators.

 Accessing 2FA Settings

 To access the Two-Factor Authentication settings for the system, click the Launchpad icon and choose Setup.
-Click the Settings tab and the Two Factor Authentication settings can be found listed in the right sidebar under Advanced Options.
+Click the Settings tab on the top of the screen, then click the Two Factor Authentication settings tab which can be found listed in the right sidebar under Advanced Options.

 Configuring 2FA Settings